leilakr/leilakr.github.io/content/authors/admin/_index.md

 I am a tech compliance specialist with a background in law and startups.

-I consult on compliance/regulatory matters for the huge influx of new projects that are springing forward in this advent of AI agents and automation.
-I give people and their projects clear feedback on how to make sure their projects are legal (and act as a kind of human guardrail for the GenAI compliance hallucinations that sometimes pop up).
+I consult on regulatory matters for the huge influx of new projects that are springing forward in this advent of AI agents and automation.

+I give people clear feedback on how to make sure their projects are legal (and act as a kind of human guardrail for the GenAI compliance hallucinations that sometimes pop up).

 When not online, I am cooking or birdwatching (bringing more enthusiasm than skill to both activities).